ricmac/Cybercultural/src/posts/the-first-web-20-conference-2004.md

 ![One of the very few diverse panels at the 2004 Web 2.0 Conference, the “teen panel”](/assets/images/d590aa3f-88dd-4649-8b70-80afe67f7722_2879x1160.jpg "One of the very few diverse panels at the 2004 Web 2.0 Conference, the “teen panel”")
 *One of the very few diverse panels at the 2004 Web 2.0 Conference, the “teen panel”; [photo by ptufts](https://www.flickr.com/photos/zippy/50537455/in/dateposted/)*

-Dodgy analogies aside, it was clear Andreessen aspired to become a data sharecropper for this new era.
+Dodgy analogies aside, it was clear Andreessen aspired to become a data plantation owner for this new era.
 “It makes total sense from a business standpoint,” he said, before conceding that “it is a form of proprietary lock-in that is at least as strong as the form of lock-in that people used to have at the software layer.”

 He also sounded a warning that many people forgot about in the years to come, but would prove fatefully accurate.
 He pointed out that even a small startup that had an open policy on data now — as an example, he mentioned the trendy bookmarking service del&#46;icio&#46;us — could easily change its terms and conditions later, or implement technical restrictions that make it difficult to move your data.
 So even a company founded on the idea of open data could lock it down at any time (and indeed, this is basically what happened with Twitter in the early 2010s).